 3. Showmanship and Musical Sense.
-If you'll run over a song in several different tempos while you're working it up, when you hit the right one you'll "feel" it.
-Showmanship may dictate that you do the song out of its technically proper tempo, either for technically proper tempo, either for the sake of novelty (on a hit song that's being aired a dozen times a night) or to fit your own peculiar style.
+If you'll run over a song in several different tempos while you're workdifferent tempos while you're working it up, when you hit the right one you'll "feel" it.
+Showmanship may dictate that you do the song out of its technically proper tempo, either for the sake of novelty (on a hit song that's being aired a dozen times a night) or to fit your own peculiar style.

 Pace is that gradual ebb and flow within the basic tempo which gives the song movement, life, and vitality.

-A change in Pace may be sharply marked; or it may be only the im-perceptible speeding up and slowing down of conversation.
-The child reading from a primer drabs along in a dull, lifeless monotone which robs the content of all interest.
-Now, however, imagine the chatter of the most interesting conversationalist you knowshe speaks slowly, for emphasis, for a bit: her voice quickens with excitement and becomes staccato as she makes her point: then slows again.
-Vivid, full of motion and interest, and convincing, isn't she?-and it's her subtle change of pace, that constant
+A change in Pace may be sharply marked; or it may be only the imperceptible speeding up and slowing down of conversation.
+The child reading from a primer drabs along in a ing from a primer drabs along in a dull, lifeless monotone which robs the content of all interest.
+Now, however, imagine the chatter of the most interest. esting conversationalist you knowshe speaks slowly, for emphasis, for a bit: her voice quickens with excitement and becomes staccato as she makes her point: then slows again.
+Vivid, full of motion and interest, and convincing, isn't she?-and it's her subtle change of pace, that constant prescription of a famous baby specialist, contains no narcotics and has been used by mothers for over fifty years.
+One bottle is usually enough for one baby for the entire teething period.